fission-codes/spec/dialog/pomo_db/pomo_logic.md

 ## 2.1 Time

+TODO: split some of this into the top-level spec to share between runtimes

 Unlike many variants of Datalog, PomoLogic operates over a changing database, and the query engine internally models the progression of time as the database changes.
 Importantly, this notion of time forms a logical clock which holds no meaning to any other instances of PomoLogic.

 The database state is then modeled as a function of time and the program under evaluation, but this computation is intentionally left unspecified, and implementations are free to make their own choices according to their performance constraints and desired features, subject to the following semantics.